-- 4.1 The revisions to the Anti-Fraud & Corruption Policy are minimal, and can be found under reference Internal Audit on page 21 of the policy which reflects that the Council's internal audit function is now delivered by Leicestershire County Council. - 4.2 The forthcoming review of the Committee's Terms of Reference will recommend that the Committee formally reviews the policy every three years, rather than annually.
-This is because a significant revision has not been required for over seven years and the governance of the policy can be as robust over a longer review period.
-Within the Revenues & Customer Support Service our policy review regime is every three years.
+4.1 The forthcoming review of the Committee's Terms of Reference is expected to recommend that the Committee formally reviews the policy every two years, rather than annually.
+This is because a significant revision has not been required for over eight years and the governance of the policy can be as robust over a longer review period.
 Any relevant legislative changes or circumstances which warrant any earlier review between the formal review periods would mean the policy would return to the Committee for review outside of this timeframe.